bentomo/NinPortable/readme.md

 ### buildFPGA
 ---
 This builds the bit stream and firmware to be loaded on to the FPGA

-### Verification options
----
-When features and functions are added they are given a rule in make to verify function in some way.
-When they are added there is a master verfication rule that will verify all sub-verification steps.
-You can run the following make rules from the top level directory of git

-#### verify
----
-This rule verifies all following verification rules

-#### verifyUART
----
-This rule instances two top_np designs that will send messages to eachother over a serial wire

 ## Overview
 ---